hernantz/blog/content/djangonauts-dont-let-djangonauts-write-javascript.md

 multiple points of failure, API deprecation policies, etc, that increase development and maintainability costs.
 There's a lot that can go wrong.

-As code smells, architecture smells do exists too.
+Just as there are code smells, architecture smells do exists too.

 A poor micro services architecture can be detected when in order to develop a feature, you need to touch three repos and instantiate several services to test